 Witness told WADA under oath that he saw the Spaniard use insulin

 "They administered insulin injections to Contador at the Tour de France 2005," the former soigneur is reported to have said.
-"Eufemiano Fuentes was the doctor of this team as a matter of fact, and insulin was part of the treatment for all of the riders."
+"Eufemiano Fuentes was the doctor of the team as a matter of fact, and insulin was part of the treatment for all of the riders."

 Contador, as well as Roberto Heras and Joseba Beloki, raced for Manolo Saiz's team in 2005, one year before Spanish police revealed Fuentes' doping activities in what became known as Operacion Puerto.
 The witness, according to the paper, was going to testify in front of the CAS in the Contador case, but the Spaniard's lawyers were able to block this.